 Lent 2024 week 2a 1

-Tearfund’s CEO Matthew Maury (third from right) with Peace Bridges in Cambodia.
+Tearfund’s former CEO Matthew Maury (third from right) with Peace Bridges in Cambodia.

 Peace Bridges staff tell of their goal to foster the vision and skills for non-violent communications with strategically placed peace builders who can spread the vision, values and skills throughout their circles of influence, starting with their families and close community relations, and spreading through wider circles of influence in their churches, communities and organisations.